Come for the locations and logistics, stay for the beta tests and feedback.

 Matt Bowles launched his podcast The Maverick Show this October after interviewing guests across 3 Hacker Paradise trips in Da Nang, Osaka, and Seoul.

-We are more than slightly biased, but two of our favorite episodes are with our CEO Spencer Jentzsch (Episode 11) and HP Alumni Ali Greene (Episode 12) where they discuss insights and tactics to working remotely, emotional intelligence, company culture, and valuable lessons learned on their path to location independence and lifestyle freedom.
+We’re slightly biased, but our favorite episodes are with our CEO Spencer Jentzsch (Episode 11) and HP Alumni Ali Greene (Episode 12).
+In them, they discussed insights and tactics to working remotely, emotional intelligence, and lessons learned on their path to location independence and lifestyle freedom.

-Matt is super thankful for the support, encouragement and positive reviews on iTunes from HP alums and his podcast is a weekly show he will continue to work on during future HP trips.
+Matt is super thankful for the support from HP alums.
+His podcast has new episodes weekly, and he will continue to work on during future HP trips.

 Dvir Hazout, Mmris App

-Dvir Hazout has been traveling as a digital nomad for just over a year, and got inspiration for his app from wanting to have a cool recap video of all his travel photos while he was in Mexico with Hacker Paradise.
+Dvir Hazout has been a digital nomad for just over a year.
+He got inspiration for his app from wanting to have a cool recap video of all his travel photos while he was in Mexico with Hacker Paradise.
 He felt the existing free video editing tools were too tedious so he designed his own.
 Dvir designed the Mmris App to be so user-friendly that anyone could create a video in one click and even incorporate emjojis of each country to the photos that were taken there.

-Dvir also consulted with HPers after the trip using our alumni chat and got insights he felt he could only get from those who also “lived this nomadic lifestyle” and added “I hope I’ll join another HP trip sometime in future and hopefully develop this project further.
+Dvir also consulted with HPers after the trip using our alumni chat and got insights he felt he could only get from those who also “lived this nomadic lifestyle”.
+He added “I hope I’ll join another HP trip sometime in future and develop this project further.
 I already have plans!”